Minor-Car-Mistake-LLC/UTTT-Engine/README.md

   print("Game is over")
 ```

-## get_move(board, old_move)
+## get_move(board, old_move, first_move* = False)
-This function gets a move from a human player via input given the game board and the previous move.
+This function gets a move from a human player via input given the game board, the previous move, and optionally, the first_move variable.
 If this move is invalid, "Invalid move" is printed, and nothing is returned until a valid move is played.
 If the move is valid, that move is returned.

 Example usage:
 ```python